D13410N3/proxmox-talos-vm-deployer/README.md

 # Proxmox Talos VM Deployer

-> **⚠️ Mikrotik Dependency**
-> This deployer requires a Mikrotik router as DHCP server for IP discovery.
-The qemu-guest-agent approach creates a deadlock: the agent only starts after VM provisioning, but we need the IP before provisioning completes.
-Mikrotik's DHCP lease API solves this by querying leases via MAC address.
->
+> **💡 IP Discovery**
-> If you know alternative solutions for reliable IP discovery during VM bootstrap, or have ideas on fixing the qemu-guest-agent issue, please feel free to reach out!
+> This deployer uses **qemu-guest-agent** for VM IP discovery - direct communication with the VM guest agent.
+> Ensure qemu-guest-agent is installed and enabled in your Talos template for reliable IP detection.
+Visit https://factory.talos.dev/ to generate your own image or use [mine](https://factory.talos.dev/?arch=amd64&cmdline=mitigations%3Doff&cmdline-set=true&extensions=-&extensions=siderolabs%2Fqemu-guest-agent&platform=nocloud&target=cloud&version=1.10.6)

 An HTTP service that automates Talos Linux VM deployment on Proxmox VE and seamlessly registers them with existing Talos Kubernetes clusters.